hws0401/pbc_2020fall/README.md

 # Programming for Business Computing
 An advanced python programming course designed for business school students which I finished in the 2020 fall semseter with an A+.
-This repository contains all the homework code I've written throughout the semester.
+This repository contains all the homework and exam code I've written throughout the semester.
 ## Table of Contents
 ##### hw0: warm up (bonus)